Always refer to the product label for the most accurate ingredient and allergen information.

 Meanwhile, drain and rinse the black beans in a colander.
 When the sauce has cooked down, add the black beans and kale stirring occasionally.
-Continue to simmer until the stew has thickened and the kale is tender, 10-12 mins.
+Continue to simmer until the stew has thickened and the kale stalks are tender, 10-12 mins.

 Once the sweet potato is cooked, remove it from the oven and stir it through your stew.
 Season to taste with salt and pepper.
 Add a splash of water if it's too thick.

 Divide the bean stew between your bowls.
 Finish with a dollop of Greek yogurt and generously sprinkle on the toasted almonds and spring onion.
 Enjoy!